 - If your response time is 1-4 hours and you have a dedicated sales team: CRM with SLAs (Strategy 2) may be sufficient.

-- If you are a solo operator or micro-team with no time to answer calls: AI callback automation is the only option that works.
+- If you are a solo operator or micro-team with no time to answer the phone: an AI voice receptionist is the only option that reliably works.

 Day 5-7: Test and Deploy